cirosantilli/linux-cheat/net/index.md

 Domain name system.

-Part of the application layer of the IPS.
+Part of the application layer of the IPs.

 Standard IANA port: 53/udp

-Protocol that convert strings into ips, for example:
+Protocol that convert strings into IPs, for example:

     http://www.google.com -> 173.194.34.34